Manage stop word rules

 Typically, stop word rules should only apply when a certain condition is fulfilled.

-• Consider using the partial match feature:
+• Consider using the Partial match feature:

-For implementations where users tend to enter lengthy natural language queries, employing the partial match can simplify search results by eliminating the need for exhaustive stop word definitions.
+For implementations where users tend to enter lengthy natural language queries, employing the Partial match feature can simplify search results by eliminating the need for exhaustive stop word definitions.
 This option lets you define a minimum number of keywords to be found in a search result before this search result is returned.
 As a result, the index favors the most important keywords and stop words become optional.

 • Consider how stop words affect ART models: